 Provider has advantages like:

-- Flexibility: State can be accessed from anywhere in the widget tree.
+- Flexibility: You can access state from anywhere in the widget tree.

-However, Provider can introduce some boilerplate code for complex state management scenarios.
-Other options like Riverpod address this by offering a more concise syntax.
+However, Provider can add some boilerplate code for complex state management scenarios.
+But don't worry, Riverpod can solve this problem with a cleaner, more concise syntax while building on the core ideas of Provider.

 Riverpod